natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 This method is called once at `main()` to ensure that the request format is valid and follows a proper `HTCPCP` protocol.
 Complete its implementation.

-If all checks pass, this method should return `True`, otherwise, it should call `send_error` which sends the appropriate HTCPCP response back to the client.
+If all checks pass, this method should return `True`, otherwise, it should call `send_error_message` which sends the appropriate HTCPCP response back to the client.
 The first check is done for you, where we check that the message contains accepted coffee schemes:

 ```py
 def ensure_request_is_valid(url, content_type, method, connection, requested_pot,